President Obama with Israeli Prime Minister Benjamin Netanyahu in the Oval Office

 Status of Jerusalem up for talks

-With regard to Jerusalem, talks between the U.S. and Israel are in the infancy stages.
+With regard to Jerusalem, talks between the U.S. and Israel are in their infancy.

 Israeli diplomatic sources said Ross wants to use the formula established under the Clinton administration that would see Jewish sections of Jerusalem becoming Israeli while areas largely inhabited by Arabs would become Palestinian.
 About 100,000 Arabs live illegally on Jewish-owned land in Jerusalem.

-The fact that the talks are ongoing through mediators leaves Netanyahu and PA President Mahmoud Abbas open to declaring that there are no direct negotiations.
+The fact that the talks are ongoing through mediators leaves Netanyahu and Abbas open to declaring that there are no direct negotiations.

 Israeli leaders in the recent past claimed talks were not occurring or did not include certain territories only later to admit the territory in question had been ceded in secret negotiations.